TebogoYungMercykay/Object_Orientated_Programming_in_CPP/README.md

     - Install an IDE that compiles and runs C++ codes.
 Recommendation VS Code
     - How to setup WSL Ubuntu terminal shell and run it from Visual Studio Code: https://www.youtube.com/watch?v=fp45HpZuhS8&t=112s
 - ### About Codes:
+    - The code is all written by myself only
-    - I hard coded them as part of my practicals and/or assignemnts for one of my modules.
+    - I hard code them as part of my practice code, practical and assignemnts for my coding modules.
 - ###  About Me:
     - Tebogo Sello Selepe
     - Computer Sciences at Tuks